 Fatigue tests were carried out on modified SE(T) specimens of thickness t = 8mm and width w = 80mm, to find the number of cycles required to re-initiate the crack after drilling a stop-hole of radius ρ centered at its tip, generating an elongated slit with b = 27.5mm.
-The original objective of those tests was to study life improvements obtained by the stop-hole repair technique, but these tests can also be used to support the validity of the model proposed to describe the short crack FCP behavior.
-Due to space limitations, such tests are very briefly described here, but details are available in Wu et al (2010).
+These tests can also be used to check the model proposed to describe short crack FCP behavior.
+They are very briefly described here, but details are available in Wu et al. (2010).
 The TS were made from an Al alloy 6082 T6, with $S_Y = 280MPa$, $S_U = 327MPa$, and Young's modulus E = 68GPa.
 The particularly careful tests were made at 30Hz under fixed load range at R = 0.57, to avoid any crack closure influence on their FCP behavior.
 The TS were first pre-cracked until reaching the required crack size.
 Then they were removed to introduce the stop-holes in a milling machine, using a slight under-size drill precisely centered at their crack tips.
 Finally, the holes were enlarged to reach their final diameter using a reamer.
 The stop-hole sizes were large enough to remove the previous plastic zones.

-After the stop-hole repair, the fatigue crack re-initiation lives at the tip of the resulting elongated notch can be modeled by εN procedures using (i) the alloy parameters $\sigma'f = 485 \text{MPa}$, b = -0.0695, $\varepsilon'f = 0.733$ and c = -0.827, and Ramberg-Osgood's coefficient and exponent of the cyclic stress-strain curve, H = 443 MPa and h = 0.064 (Borrego et al, 2003); (ii) the nominal stress range and R-ratio; and finally (iii) the stress concentration factor of the notches generated after repairing the cracks by a stop-hole at their tips, which can be calculated by FE ($K_t = 11.8$, 8.1, and 7.6 for the 3 stop-hole radii, $\rho = 1$, 2.5, and 3 mm.)
+After the stop-hole repair, the fatigue crack re-initiation lives at the tip of the resulting elongated notch can be modeled by εN procedures using (i) the alloy parameters $\sigma'f = 485$ MPa, b = -0.0695, $\varepsilon'f = 0.733$ and c = -0.827, and Ramberg-Osgood's coefficient and exponent of the cyclic stress-strain curve, H = 443MPa and h = 0.064 (Borrego et al, 2003); (ii) the nominal stress range and R-ratio; and finally (iii) the stress concentration factor of the notches generated after repairing the cracks by a stop-hole at their tips, which can be calculated by FE ($K_t = 11.8$, 8.1, and 7.6 for the 3 stop-hole radii, $\rho = 1$, 2.5, and 3 mm.)